-Changing seasons, establishing a new flock or evaluating the health of your existing backyard habitat should always include assessing your bedding or litter choice.
-Bedding in the coop and run should be nontoxic, absorbent, quick-drying, compostable for future reuse and relatively inexpensive.
+Changing seasons, establishing a new flock or evaluating the health of your existing backyard habitat should always include assessing the bedding or litter choice.
+Bedding in the chicken coop and run should be nontoxic, absorbent, quick-drying, compostable for future reuse and relatively inexpensive.

 Every backyard chicken setup differs depending on space, number of hens, regional weather conditions and other factors.
 It can be a matter of trial-and-error to find the right bedding strategy to best suit your situation and flock, but here are a few ideas to consider.

 Chickens spend a relatively short amount of time inside the coop.
 They will roost at night, lay eggs in the nest boxes during the day, and sometimes, in very inclement weather, hang out in the coop.

 The most popular material for inside the coop is wood shavings.
 Made from soft woods, such as pine, spruce or hemlock, wood shavings give off a nice aroma and are absorbent, binding with fecal matter.
 Other white woods used for shavings are not as fragrant but do the same work inside the coop.

 Shavings don’t require a lot of cleaning.
 Fecal matter can be removed from under roosting bars on a regular basis and new shavings can be added on top of lightly soiled ones.
 Shavings also provide a soft landing place for eggs in the nest box and warmth in the winter, and help keep the coop dry all year long.

 Recently, the demand for wood shavings has grown for the production of paper, fiberboard and cardboard, and for horticulture applications, including pots, mulch and compost.
 This demand has made shavings more expensive and in some places, less available.
 Alternatives to wood shavings include the following.